gabesargeant/blog/README.md

 # This is..
 the first cut at a personal site with Hugo.

-This repo is the very sparse test site im building.
+This repo is the very sparse test site I'm building.

 #### Significant folders
 /gabrielsargeant - the website.